mfpms/mffn/README.md

 # mffn
-The Fast, iNtegrated front-end to mfpkg
+The Fast, iNtegrated front-end to mfpm